Shriharsh7/100_Days_Of_CUDA/README.md

 - **CUDA Event Timing:** Uses CUDA events to measure kernel execution times, providing clear insights into the performance improvements achieved through optimization.
 - **Numerical Stability & Efficiency:** Both implementations subtract the maximum value to ensure numerical stability during exponentiation, with the optimized version reducing redundant work through parallel reduction.

+# Day 11

+- **Implementation Overview:**
+This program implements the power method in CUDA to compute the largest eigenvalue of a 1024×1024 symmetric matrix.
+It demonstrates the use of GPU acceleration for matrix-vector multiplication and iterative eigenvalue estimation via the Rayleigh quotient.
+- **Output and Convergence Tracking:**
+The program prints the eigenvalue estimate at iteration 0, then every 10 iterations up to 100, followed by additional prints from iterations 900 through 1000.
+This detailed output helps users observe the convergence behavior of the power method over successive iterations.